Ssawalha/movies_django/README.md

    - Update the paths in `secrets.json` to match your environment
    - Install recommended VS Code extensions (Python, Django)

-5. Create a `.env` file in the root directory with your environment variables:
+5. Create a `.env` file in the backend directory with your environment variables:

    ```
    DJANGO_SECRET_KEY=your-secret-key